NativeScript/docs-v7/docs/ui/theme.md

 ### ListViews

-The theme styles for NativeScript's list views are applied via their element selector (e.g. `ListView` or `RadListView`).
+The theme styles for NativeScript's list views are applied via their element selector (e.g., `ListView` or `RadListView`).
 Additional classes are available for styling the cell separator lines (via `-separator` CSS class) and images in the item templates (via `-thumb` CSS class).

 ``` XML
 <ListView items="{{ myItems }}">